Q

 Once the completed application is received by the Administrator, it will be reviewed carefully for completeness.
 If a section of the application is not completed or supporting documents are missing, the Administrator will contact you in writing.

-Individuals with a probability result suggesting one’s injuries are the result of maternal ingestion of Thalidomide in the first trimester will automatically advance to Step 3 – Medical-Legal Panel Review of the CTSSP eligibility assessment process, namely the Multi-Disciplinary Committee of medical and legal experts (“Committee”) review.
+Individuals with a probability result suggesting one’s injuries could be attributed to in utero exposure to thalidomide will automatically advance to Step 3 – Medical-Legal Panel Review of the CTSSP eligibility assessment process, namely the Multi-Disciplinary Committee of medical and legal experts (“Committee”) review.
 Please see Step 3 below.

 Individuals with a probability result of “unlikely” or “uncertain” will be given four (4) options and must communicate their choice to the Administrator by completing a Selection Form.
 The form is automatically sent by the Administrator and if needed additional copies can be obtained by contacting the Administrator.
 The form offers the following options: